JiejunShi/CAMDA/README.md

 	$ Rscript ./src/ReadCT2MIELD.r -i example_ReadCT.tsv -r ./demo/example.bed -w 1 -o example_MIELD_weight_1.tsv

   - If `-w 1`, MIELD scores with weights equal to 1 are generated.
 If `-w cg`, MIELD scores with weights equal to CpG counts are generated.
-In the 2nd case, the MIELD score will be the same as the in step **1.2**.
+In the 2nd case, the MIELD score will be the same as the output in step **1.2**.
   - Because step **2.1** is time-consuming, we recommend to follow step **1.1** and **1.2** if you only want the MIELD score with weights equal to CpG counts, which performs better in terms of expression correlation.